Steps2Walk/paia/README.md

 ## Try the PAIA Application

-You can try the PAIA application using this [link](https://wag001.shinyapps.io/paia/).
+You can try the PAIA application [here](https://wag001.shinyapps.io/paia/).
 For faster performance and full functionality, follow the steps below to run the PAIA application locally.

 ## Installation and Requirements